 - on an annual basis and prior to sourcing, provide full detail of the supply chains they are proposing to commission goods from on behalf of CRUK.

-During the past year CRUK has become a member of both Supplier Ethical Data Exchange (SEDEX) and Business Social Compliance Initiative (BSCI).
-These are membership schemes which assist companies to assess and map risks in their supply chains.
-The SEDEX and BSCI platforms allow CRUK to access audited information uploaded by suppliers, giving us a better insight into their supply chains.
+CRUK is a member of both the Supplier Ethical Data Exchange (SEDEX) and the Business Social Compliance Initiative (BSCI).
+These are membership schemes which support companies to assess and map risks in their supply chains.
+The SEDEX and BSCI platforms allow CRUK to access audited information uploaded by factories used by our suppliers, giving us a better insight into their supply chains.

-For manufacturing facilities in the supply chains of high risk suppliers we request that the operators of those facilities:
+For factories in the supply chains of high risk suppliers we request that the operators of those factories:

 - are members of either SEDEX or BSCI; and